vedmakk/a11y-deepsee/README.md

 - Simple OpenCV UI that shows:
   - raw RGB feed
   - colour-coded depth map
-  - green dot that indicates where the audio source is panned
+  - green dot matrix that indicates where the audio source is panned
 - Runs locally (no internet connection once the model checkpoint has been downloaded the first time).

 > NOTE The default OpenAL backend already renders a basic 3-D scene.
 You can plug in an even more advanced HRTF renderer by implementing a custom `AudioOutput` (e.g. using `pyroomacoustics`).